tensorflow/community/rfcs/20190815-tfdbg-v2-callbacks.md

 This API also supports the runtime instrumentation of ops in FuncGraphs.
 To see why, realize the fact that the return values of the callback will override the original Tensors for downstream graph construction.
-Hence, new ops can be created inside the body of the callback (which themselves will not trigger the callback.)
+Hence, new ops can be created inside the body of the callback.
+(The ops created inside the calbacks themselves will be skipped the callback, which avoids infinite loops.)
 Such new ops can consume the original output Tensors of the op and generate new output Tensors for the callback function to return.
 This workflow results in debugging nodes being inserted in the op’s graph.

 The two code snippets listed below (labeled "Listing 1" and "Listing 2") provide a concrete example of the workflow involved.
 The code in Listing 1 uses